Tabinda788/Youtube-API/README.md

 # Step 2:

-Copy the channel id of yoor choice by clicking on any channel and copying the string that appears at the end of the channal url.
+Copy the channel id of your choice by clicking on any channel and copying the string that appears at the end of the channal url.

 # Step 3: